 Illegal hoardings: How many more litres of blood should be lost asks Madras HC

-Chennai, Sep 14: The Madras High Court came down heavily on the Tamil Nadu government over illegal hoardings after a 23 year old woman software engineer was killed after coming under the wheels of a water tanker when she was struck by a billboard that collapsed.
+Chennai, Sep 14: The Madras High Court came down heavily on the Tamil Nadu government over illegal hoardings after a 23-year-old woman software engineer was killed after coming under the wheels of a water tanker when she was struck by a billboard that collapsed.

 While ordering the government to pay compensation of Rs 5 lakh to the family of the victim, the court sought to know if a strong stand would be taken against such unauthorised hoardings.